Botffy/XPLanG/README.md

 ## Building in the command line

-Then enter the newly created `XPLanG` directory, and type `gradle classes` in your terminal: it downloads all dependencies and compiles the whole thing.
+- `gradle classes` downloads all dependencies and compiles the whole thing.

-### Further build commands
+- `gradle assemble` creates the actual product.
+The distribution packages are put in the `build/distributions`.
 - `gradle test` runs the JUnit tests.
 - `gradle javadoc` generates the Javadoc documentation, putting it in `docs/javadoc`.
 - `gradle check` invokes [Checkstyle](./config/checkstyle/README.md) in addition to running the tests.
 - `gradle jacoco` invokes the [JaCoCo](http://www.eclemma.org/jacoco/) code coverage tool.
+- `gradle run` runs the interpreter.
+Pass arguements to XPLanG via Gradle through the `-Pappargs` command line argument as a list of strings.
+Try `gradle run -PappArgs="['example.prog']"`.

 You can find the build reports in `build/reports`.

-## Running the thing

-Type `gradle run` in your terminal.
-It will start XPLanG, but it will complain about getting too few arguments: it expects the path to a source file to interpret.
-Pass arguements to XPLanG via Gradle through the `-Pappargs` command line argument, which expects a list of strings.
-It's a bit hard to explain: just try `gradle run -PappArgs="['example.prog']"`.